KSF-Media/affresco/README.md

 ## Developing

 To install all packages run `yarn install` in the root of the repo.
+As we are using git hooks, run `yarn copy-hooks` to set them up in your machine.

 You might also want to install the tools globally for more convenience: `npm install -g purescript spago parcel`